rustdesk/rustdesk-server/README.md

 ## S6-overlay based images

-These images are build against `busybox:stable` with the addition of the binaries (both hbbr and hbbs) and [S6-overlay](https://github.com/just-containers/s6-overlay).
+These images are build against `busybox:stable` with the addition of the binaries (both `hbbs` and `hbbr`) and [S6-overlay](https://github.com/just-containers/s6-overlay).
 They're available on [Docker hub](https://hub.docker.com/r/rustdesk/rustdesk-server-s6/) with these tags:

 | Version       | image:tag                         |
 | ------------- | --------------------------------- |